Today I am excited to share a beautiful restoration of this American Colonial style home. Who doesn’t like to see an old home brought back to life?

 Kitchen After

 With a new ceiling and the wood floors restored, the kitchen already looks like a different space!
 They found replacement tiles for the backsplash and gave the entire room a fresh coat of paint.
-The updated kitchen has such a quaint and vintage feel.

 Half Bath Before